arbgar/metis/Engineering/Project/Deliverable/de_proposal.md

 # Tools

-The previous toolset will be updated for pipeline processing and web deployment to include MongoDB, PySpark and Flask.
-Given the Google translation, Google Cloud will be the target environment.
+The previous toolset will be updated for pipeline processing and web deployment to include MongoDB or SQLite and Flask or Streamlit on Heroku.
+I don't believe the dataset will require big data tools such as cloud processing or Spark but that will be evaluated by the MVP.

 # MVP Objective